Canon 5D Mark II vs 1DX Mark II

-If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II is the clear winner of the contest (10 : 4 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II is the clear winner of the contest (15 : 4 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 80D vs Sony RX100 V

 - Canon G1 X Mark III vs Canon T7